patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ```

 ## How to Use
+### Mobile App
+* Unplug the Ethernet cable from the Pi.
-* Scan and pair with Raspberry Pi using your device's built-in bluetooth.
+* Scan and pair with Raspberry Pi using your device's built-in Bluetooth.
 This app only lists paired devices.
 * Open the app and the Pi should be listed when you click **Select**.
 * Select your Pi and connect.
-* Once connected, a WiFi module will appear.
+* Once connected, the WiFi section will appear.
 Choose a WiFi network and enter the password.
 * The attempt to connect could take up to 20 seconds.
 * Disconnect when you finish.